Pompton Lakes Works Site

-The former DuPont Pompton Lakes Works (PLW) manufacturing site covers 576 acres in the boroughs of Pompton Lakes and Wanaque in Passaic County, New Jersey.
+The Pompton Lakes Works (PLW) manufacturing site covers 576 acres in the boroughs of Pompton Lakes and Wanaque in Passaic County, New Jersey.
 A residential area of the town of Pompton Lakes lies to the south and southeast of the former plant site.

 The former manufacturing facility produced blasting caps and other explosives over a 92-year period, including for the U.S. Government in World Wars I and II.
 Manufacturing operations at PLW ceased in 1994.
 During the site’s operations, chemicals were used during the manufacturing processes to degrease and clean machines and metal parts.
 As a result, some of the chemicals used during the processes were spilled onto the ground.

 To address off-site migration of contaminated groundwater as a result of chemicals contaminating the groundwater, a comprehensive groundwater-monitoring program was implemented in the 1990s.
 Groundwater has been routinely sampled and results are reported for on and offsite well locations to the regulatory agencies.
 A groundwater extraction/treatment system was installed in August 1998 to contain groundwater onsite.
 Pumping draws water towards six onsite wells which is then piped to a treatment system.
 Following treatment, the water is returned to the water table.